 to learn more about your options, contact us at Natural and Cosmetic Dentistry.

-Watch the trailer below or watch the full documentary on Netflix about the unexpected relationship of root canals to one’s health.
+Watch the trailer below or find this documentary on Amazon Prime about the unexpected relationship of root canals to one’s health.